Here is a breakdown of major shareholders in Travere Therapeutics Inc. (NASDAQ: TVTX)

 Travere Therapeutics Inc. (TVTX) Insider Activity

 A total of 25 insider transactions have happened at Travere Therapeutics Inc. (TVTX) in the last six months, with sales accounting for 18 and purchases happening 7 times.
-The most recent transaction is an insider sale by Cline Christopher R., the company’s Chief Financial Officer.
-SEC filings show that Cline Christopher R. sold 47 shares of the company’s common stock on Apr 11 at a price of $21.49 per share for a total of $1010.0.
-Following the sale, the insider now owns 51486.0 shares.
+The most recent transaction is an insider sale by Calvin Sandra, the company’s SVP, Chief Accounting Officer.
+SEC filings show that Calvin Sandra sold 122 shares of the company’s common stock on May 11 at a price of $16.12 per share for a total of $1967.0.
+Following the sale, the insider now owns 42247.0 shares.

-Travere Therapeutics Inc. disclosed in a document filed with the SEC on Feb 02 that Calvin Sandra (SVP, Chief Accounting Officer) sold a total of 360 shares of the company’s common stock.
-The trade occurred on Feb 02 and was made at $22.42 per share for $8071.0.
-Following the transaction, the insider now directly holds 42805.0 shares of the TVTX stock.
+Travere Therapeutics Inc. disclosed in a document filed with the SEC on May 10 that REED ELIZABETH E (SVP, GC & Corporate Secretary) sold a total of 825 shares of the company’s common stock.
+The trade occurred on May 10 and was made at $16.59 per share for $13687.0.
+Following the transaction, the insider now directly holds 56611.0 shares of the TVTX stock.